rsaad86/ReadMeGenerator/Readme.md

 ### Description
 <a name="description"></a>

->Project Name: Test project
+>Project Name: Test Project

->Project Description: This is a test
+>Project Description: This is a test project

 ### Installation
 <a name="installation"></a>

->Installation Guide: Use npm install
+>Installation Guide: Install using command line

 ### Usage Guide
 <a name="usage"></a>

->Usage: node index.js
+>Usage: run using node index.js

 ### Contribution Guidelines
 <a name="contribution"></a>

->Contribution Guidelines: Please contribute
+>Contribution Guidelines: Please contribute to this project

 ### Test Methods
 <a name="test"></a>

->Test Methods: Just test it in a viewer
+>Test Methods: Test using an editor

 ### License
 <a name="license"></a>